Institute of Ion Beam Physics and Materials Research

-The Ion Beam Center (IBC) with 40 experimental stations has a long-time experience in the fields of ion implantation, ion-beam modification, ion-beam analysis and ion- or plasma-assisted film deposition.
-This expert knowledge is offered to a large national and international user community.
+The Ion Beam Center (IBC) with 40 experimental stations has a long-time experience in the fields of ion implantation, ion-beam modification, and ion-beam analysis.
+This expert knowledge is offered to a large national and international user community (Flyer: IBC details).

-The Institute of Ion Beam Physics and Materials Research is currently coordinating two Helmholtz funded network projects.
+The Institute of Ion Beam Physics and Materials Research is currently engaged in three Helmholtz funded network projects.

-The International Helmholtz Research School for Nanoelectronic Networks (IHRS NanoNet) led by Dr. Artur Erbe is a structured doctoral programme promoting the education of the next generation of scientists in molecular electronics.
+The International Helmholtz Research School for Nanoelectronic Networks (IHRS NanoNet) is led by Dr. Artur Erbe.
+It is a structured doctoral programme promoting the education of the next generation of scientists in molecular electronics.